-Pot grown Yews are able to be planted at any time, as there is no root disturbance, and will establish well, growing quickly.
+Pot grown English Yew hedging plants are able to be planted at any time, as there is no root disturbance, and will establish well, growing quickly.
 They are usually available in a very wide range of sizes from the smallest plants in 9cm pots, through to large bushy hedging yews of up to 200cm.

-Instant Yew hedging is available in a range of sizes from young troughs that give a good degree of landscape impact at modest cost, through to larger trough hedges and hedge elements, of sizes up to 200cm providing immediate privacy from the moment they are planted.
+Instant English Yew hedging plants are available in a range of sizes from young troughs that give a good degree of landscape impact at modest cost, through to larger trough hedges and hedge elements, of sizes up to 200cm providing immediate privacy from the moment they are planted.